Therapeutic ClassificationsOpioid/NSAID Combination

 This medicine may cause bleeding in your stomach or intestines.
-This is more likely to occur if you have had a stomach ulcer in the past, if you smoke or drink alcohol regularly, are over 60 years of age, are in poor health, or are using certain other medicines (such as steroids or a blood thinner).
-These problems can occur at any time with or without warning, and can be fatal.
-You should contact your doctor immediately if any of the following symptoms occur including black, tarry stools; bloody stools; vomiting of blood or material that looks like coffee grounds; severe or continuing stomach pain, cramping, or burning; trouble breathing; severe or continuing nausea, heartburn and/or indigestion.
+This problem can happen without warning signs.
+This is more likely to occur if you have had a stomach ulcer in the past, if you smoke or drink alcohol regularly, are over 60 years of age, are in poor health, or are using certain other medicines (eg, steroids or a blood thinner).
+Call your doctor right away if you have severe stomach pain, black, tarry stools, or are vomiting blood or material that looks like coffee grounds.

 Before having any kind of surgery (including dental surgery) or emergency treatment, tell the medical doctor or dentist in charge that you are taking this medicine.

-Ibuprofen and oxycodone combination may cause dryness of the mouth.
+Hydrocodone and ibuprofen combination may cause dry mouth.
 For temporary relief, use sugarless candy or gum, melt bits of ice in your mouth, or use a saliva substitute.
-However, if dry mouth continues for more than 2 weeks, check with your dentist.
+However, if you take this medicine for a long time and dry mouth continues for more than 2 weeks, check with your dentist.
 Continuing dryness of the mouth may increase the chance of dental disease, including tooth decay, gum disease, and fungus infections.